-OSU's Radiation Safety Office works to ensure that all aspects of research and instructional activities that involve the use of unsealed sources of RAM, occurring on the OSU-Stillwater & OSU-Tulsa campus are compliant with all applicable regulations and institutional policies.
-The Radiation Safety Office is in the Office of University Research Compliance (URC).
+OSU's Radiation Safety Office works to ensure that all aspects of research and instructional activities that involve the use of sealed sources of RAM occurring on the OSU-Stillwater and OSU-Tulsa campuses are compliant with all applicable regulations and institutional policies.
+The Radiation Safety Office is located in the Office of University Research Compliance (URC).
 URC is under the purview of the Vice President for Research (VPR).